dr-code/dr-code.github.io/output/md/Pulmonary Medicine/01. Obstructive Lung Disease/Index/Cystic Fibrosis.md

 		- Not recommended for S aureus
 		- Established gram negatives
 			- inhaled tobramycin or aztreonam strongly recommended for those with moderate to severe reduction in lung function
 	- Insufficient evidence to recommend other inhaled antibiotics (gentamicin, colistin, fluoroquinolones, cephalosporins)
+- Non-pharmacologic Therapy
+	- Clearance of airway secretions recommended for all patients with cystic fibrosis for clearance of sputum, maintenance of lung function, and improved quality of life
+	- Chest physiotherapy
+		- forced expiratory techniques
+		- mechanical vests
+		- flutter valves
+	- None proven superior to others